AlexPelmen/VKHomeBot/README.md

 1) Clone repo
 2) Load vk-sdk with composer (use composer.json)
-3) Check paths in 'homeBotProcess.sh'.
+3) Check paths in `homeBotProcess.sh`.
 This file would regulary start your scripts (long pooling and ip checker )
-4) Edit 'config.php'.
+4) Edit `config.php`.
 Write your access token of the vk group and it's id.
-5) Edit 'ip_mailing/mailing.txt'.
+5) Edit `ip_mailing/mailing.txt`.
 Just add the ids of users, who would get messages about changed ip.
 6) Also add path to homeBotProcess.sh to '/etc/rc.local'.

 So... reboot.
 And it must be working.